0xNineteen/plonk-tutorial/blog.md

 ## Proof and Verification of Gate and Copy Constraints

-While theres no zero-knowledge yet, we can prove all constraints holds by checking the trace's gates and copy constraints directly:
+While theres no zero-knowledge yet, we can prove all constraints hold by checking the trace's gates and copy constraints directly:

 **1. Gate check** — loop over every row: